mojotech/rubo_claus/README.md

 ### Rationale

 The beauty of multiple function clauses with pattern matching is fewer conditionals and fewer lines of unnecessary defensive logic.
 Focus on the happy path.
 Control types as they come in, and handle for edge cases with catch all clauses.
+It does not work great for simple methods, like this:

 Ruby: